Covid-19: Information for patients

 You should make sure you always have 1 to 2 weeks worth of your regular medicines.

-If there is a shortage of your medicine, PHARMAC may change how much medicine can be dispensed at one time.
+If there is a shortage of your medicine, Pharmac may change how much medicine can be dispensed at one time.
 You may need to collect smaller amounts of your medicine more frequently.
+This will not cost extra.

 Phone your nearest pharmacy and ask them if they are able to fill your prescription.